zychenfd/global_influenza_project/README.md

 ## Before starting
 1. This repository contains code and data used in the paper entitled "COVID-19 pandemic re-shapes the global dispersal patterns of seasonal influenza viruses"
 2. All code and data contained within this repository is released under the CC BY-NC-SA License.
-3. Genetic data has not been provided due to the policy restriction.
+3. Genetic data has not been provided due to the policy restriction, and can be accessed in NCBI (https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) and GISAID (https://www.gisaid.org/).
 4. Map files have not been provided due to redistribution restriction, and can be accessed in GADM (https://gadm.org/data.html).
 5. Due to the large sizes of Markov jumps files used in the paper, we have reduced the file size by including few tree files as an example (complete data has been reposited in https://figshare.com/account/home#/projects/187860).